tsallur/DriverApp/README.md

 Companies could register rewards and sponsor commerical drivers.
 The sponsor would set goals for the driver to meet and set a number of tokens/coins as a reward.
 Driver's could later use the tokens they earned and redeem a few awards.
 To earn points the driver would have to use the in-app gps for tracking purposes and send any neccessary pictures through the app as well.

+A few AWS features we used was a NOSQL Database (DynamoDB), Cognito, Lambda, EC2, route53, and S3.